TartCodes/TartCodes/README.md

 <h1 align="center">Hi 👋, I'm Matthew Tartaglione</h1>
 <h3 align="center">A passionate full-stack web developer in the US</h3>

-- 🔭 I’m currently working on a character manager for the PF2e game system!
+- 🔭 I’m currently working on a character manager for the PF2e game system as well as some smaller React.js projects!

-- 🌱 I’m currently learning **JS, Node, React, MongoDB, Python, Sql**
+- 🌱 I’m currently learning **JS, Node, React, Redux, MongoDB, Python, Sql, Next.js**

 - 📫 How to reach me **TartCodes@gmail.com** or **Tartaglionema@gmail.com**